TezosRio/TezosJ_SDK/README.md

 - Create valid Tezos wallet address
 - Get account balance
 - Send funds
+- Originate KT addresses
+- Delegate to a baker
+- Undelegate
+- Interact with POKT-Network API.

 The main purpose of TezosJ SDK library is to foster development of applications in Java / Android that interacts